If you had to dream up a brain superfood, you might imagine something with magical powers, perhaps from a faraway land.

 Brain Superfood: Green Tea

 A cup of green tea may help you get closer to remembering everything on your mental to-do list.
-Green tea may help protect against Alzheimer’s and other degenerative brain diseases, such as dementia, according to researchers at Newcastle University in the United Kingdom.
+Green tea may help protect against Alzheimer’s and other degenerative brain diseases, such as dementia, according to a systematic review in the Journal of Nutrients.
 How it works: Antioxidants called polyphenols in green tea bind to toxic compounds, protecting brain cells from harm.
 Aim to drink freshly brewed tea when possible, because as tea stands after brewing it begins to lose its polyphenol content.

 If you prefer a morning cup of coffee, good news: Caffeine has been shown to increase neuronal activity and improve short-term memory, as well as decrease the incidence of Alzheimer’s and Parkinson’s diseases.
 (Just keep your intake in check as drinking too much caffeine, or consuming it too late in the day, can negatively impact your quality of sleep at night.)